777Denoiser/ScaleWeaver/README.md

 ## Advanced Options:

-- `algorithm:algorithms.musketeer_snapshots`: Sequential editing with snapshots
+- `MainAlgo:MainAlgo.ScaleWeaver_snapshots`: Sequential editing with snapshots
-- `algorithm:algorithms.musketeer_iterated_cycles`: Alternating editing cycles
+- `MainAlgo:MainAlgo.ScaleWeaver_iterated_cycles`: Alternating editing cycles
-- `algorithm:algorithms.musketeer_on_subgraphs`: Apply to each component separately
+- `MainAlgo:MainAlgo.ScaleWeaver_on_subgraphs`: Apply to each component separately
 - `post_processor`: Custom function for final processing

 Troubleshooting:
 ---------------
 Accelerating the computation
-* remove the computation of the metrics with "-M False" argument (all metrics);  or in graphutils.py, make some complex metrics optional.
+* remove the computation of the metrics with "-M False" argument (all metrics);  or in UtilAlloc.py, make some complex metrics optional.
 * convert the original graph into a simple format like edgelist
 * reduce the new_edge_horizon (reduces fidelity)
 * set deferential_detachment_factor close to 0 (reduces fidelity)